almibe/ligature.dev/src/doc/wander.md

 ```
 Element =
-    | Value.Network
+    | Value.Symbol Value.Network
-    | Value.NetworkName
+    | Quote(Array<Value>)
-    | Value.Expression
+    | Expression(Array<Value>)
 Script = Array<Element>
 ```

 ## How Interpretation Works

 When you run a Wander script each Element is interpreted separately and in the order it is recieved.
-When each element is ran you can think of it as being implicitly passed a Network and returning a Network.
+When each Element is ran you can think of it as being implicitly passed the store instance and returning a single value.
 If you run multiple Elements then the output Network of one Element is passed as the input of the next.
 Below I will go over how each of the three types of Elements is interpreted.

 ### Networks

-Networks are the easiest.
 The Network you are interpreting is simply unioned with the Network that is passed implicitly to it and the result is returned.

 ```